CyanideCN/PyCINRAD/README.md

 Plot VCS section under the PPI plot.

-This function is very similar to `vcs` argument of `PPI`, but the range of y-axis can be adjusted only by this function.
+This function is very similar to `vcs` argument of class `PPI`, but the range of y-axis can be adjusted only by this function.

 ##### PPI.storm_track_info(self, filepath)

-Plot PUP STI product on the current PPI map, including past position., current position, and forecast positions.
+Plot PUP STI product on the current PPI map, including past positions, current position, and forecast positions.

 ## Gallery